Phala-Network/phala-wiki-next/content/en-us/mine/solo/4-0-faq.md

   </a>
 </p>

-(image showing the miner node's running docker containers)
+(image showing the worker node's running docker containers)

 To get the most recent logs of each container, you may execute: